 Binary search is much more complicated to write and understand than linear search.
 Is it fast enough to make the extra effort worthwhile?
 To find out, we can compare it to list.index.
-As before, we search for the first, middle, and last items in a list with about ten million elements.
-(See Table 19, Running Times for Binary Search, on page 17.)
+As before, we search for the first, middle, and last items in a list with about ten million elements as shown in Table 21.